 Climate R3 proposes a partnership of space agencies in the region with traditional space agencies, such as NASA and ESA, in order to improve the supply of critical space data to regional countries in support of climate information needs.

 In the very late evening of Sunday 13 June 2010, Australia played an integral part in a major space exploration project, with the successful and safe return of the Japanese spacecraft, Hayabusa, to Earth after a seven year journey.

-If you have a domestic or international query about Australian Government space activities, please contact the Space Policy Unit.
+If you have a domestic or international query about Australian Government space activities, please contact the Space Coordination Office.